yuanningli/two-stage-GLM/README.md

 Written in MATLAB and R (tested on MacOS 10.14.6, MATLAB R2018b, R 3.5.2).
 Required R package: grpreg

-To run the code: run main_cv.m
+To run the code: matlab main_cv.m